sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 \kappa(x_1, x_2) = \phi(x_1)^T \Sigma \phi(x_2)
 $$

-There are some properties that make a function a kernel - should be symmetric and the resulting Gram matrix should be positive definite but we won't go into it here.
+There are some properties that make a function a kernel - should be symmetric and the resulting Gram matrix (read: covariance matrix) should be positive definite but we won't go into it here.

-The fun bit is that some kernels (see Mercer Theorem) can be used to represent a dot product in an infinite space!
-So, as we discussed above, this means we can express any functional form.
+The fun bit is that some kernels (see Mercer's Theorem) can be used to represent a dot product in an infinite space!
+As we discussed above, this means we can express *any* functional form.
 A radial basis function (RBF) is one such kernel:

 $$
 \kappa(x_i, x_j) = \sigma_f^2 exp( \frac{-(x_i-x_j)^2}{2l^2})